HHVM vs PHP 7 Performance Showdown (WordPress, Nginx)

 WebPagetest Test Result -hhvm-uizen.com

-In this test both PHP 7 and HHVM sites fared almost equally, with the later’s site loading slightly faster that the PHP 7 WordPress site.
+In this test, both PHP 7 and HHVM sites fared almost equally, with the latter’s site loading slightly faster than the PHP 7 WordPress site.

 hhvm-php7-php5.6-load-time-bar